ItalyPaleAle/calendar-next-demo/README.md

 You will need to publish the `.env` file that you created earlier in a place that's publicly accessible on the Internet (cannot require authentication). (_Note: this isn't a security risk, as the information in the `.env` file is included in your app's published code anyways_)

 An idea could be to use a GitHub Gist, and then get its raw URL.
-For example, this is the `.env` file I'm using: `https://gist.githubusercontent.com/ItalyPaleAle/163ff6527e5a4ca3f5d65a86fa9a6daf/raw/2e15d239419f96ff7923e6521ed9c1d106a17c7a/.env`
+For example, this is the `.env` file I'm using: `https://gist.githubusercontent.com/ItalyPaleAle/163ff6527e5a4ca3f5d65a86fa9a6daf/raw/2e15d239419f96ff7923e6521ed9c1d106a17c7a/.env` (_please don't blindly copy mine, or Bing Maps could start throttling requests_).

 ### 3. Create a new Azure DevOps project

 Azure Pipelines is part of Azure DevOps, so you'll need to create an account for [Azure Pipelines](https://azure.com/pipelines?utm_source=github&utm_medium=referral&utm_campaign=italypaleale-calendar-next-demo) and then a new project within Azure DevOps (the project's name can be your GitHub username).
 Signing up is free.

 ### 4. Setup the SSH connection

 We need to set up a service connection so Azure Pipelines can connect to your VM via SSH.

 1. In the left navbar, click on "Project settings" in the bottom-left corner.
 2. Click on the "New service connection button"